Angola Avante: History

 "Angola Avante" was composed by Ruy Mingas.
 The lyrics to the song were penned by Manuel Rui Alves Monteiro (1941–), an author who studied in Huambo and is affiliated with both the country's Writer Union and Union of Artists and Composers.
 He is one of the best-selling writers in the capital city Luanda – according to an "informal survey" conducted in July 2003 – and writes about "everyday life" in the country using satire and irony.
 The song was officially designated as the country's national anthem in 1975, when the country gained independence on 11 November that year.
 It is enshrined under Article 164 of the constitution of Angola.

 Proposed changes

 Its lyrics refer to several key events in the history of the MPLA.
 However, this has been rendered "obsolete" since the end of the one-party state in 1992.
 As a result, there have been efforts to modify the national anthem, along with other national symbols.
 However, none of these have come to fruition, and the anthem remains unchanged as of 2014.

 Lyrics

 The lyrics of "Angola Avante" allude to how the country and its people will progress forward in the future.
 It has been classified by The Daily Telegraph′s Ivan Hewett as one of several contemporary national anthems that convey "a more martial tone" inspired by "La Marseillaise".

-The latter third of both verses is usually considered refrain and repeated; the chorus is also repeated twice during each rendition.
+The latter third of both verses is considered refrain and repeated; the chorus is only repeated on single-verse renditions.